davebaraka/duino/README.md

 * [HM-10 Bluetooth 4.0 LE Module](https://www.amazon.com/gp/product/B074VXZ1XZ/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1)
 * Arduino board (Ex.
 Arduino Uno)

 Similar configurations and devices may work.
 Please read your device's documentation before continuing.
-My setup includes an iPhone XR, an Arduino Uno, and a HM-10 bluetooth module.
+The setup used in this guide includes an iPhone XR, an Arduino Uno, and a HM-10 bluetooth module.
 For more information, please visit [Limitations]().

 ### Setup

+Download the <a href="https://apps.apple.com/us/app/duino/id1511212791" target="_blank">iOS</a> or <a href="https://play.google.com/store/apps/details?id=dev.duino&hl=en_US" target="_blank">android</a> app.

+Wire your Arduino Uno and HM-10 bluetooth module.
+* The HM-10 bluetooth module has a working voltage support of 3.3V to 6V, but the logic level is **3.3V**.
+If the logic level of your board is 5V, it is recommended that you use a voltage divider.
+In this guide we have 3.3V power source that will be used.
+See the circuit diagram below.

-### First Program
+### Hello World

 ## Features